haroldcheney/haroldcheney.github.io/_compositions/d-minor.md

 parts:
   - Piano
 ---
-This is my earliest composition that I still have in usable digital form.

-This was simply an experiment in using a minor key, including the differences in the ascending and descending scales.
+This is my earliest composition that still exists in a usable form, dating to sometime in the late 1980's.
+It was simply an exercise in the minor mode, including the differences in the ascending and descending scales.

-I have changed music software at least twice since then.
-The fact that I made the effort to migrate it at least twice must mean I saw something worthwhile in it.
+The fact that I made the effort to migrate this through the years whenever I changed music software must mean that I saw something worthwhile in it.

-One thing I recall is struggling with what note to put in the right hand part in the third beat of measure 19.
-It finally occurred to me that I could leave it a rest.
+I remember struggling to figure out what note to use for the right hand in the third beat of measure 19.
+It finally occurred to me that it didn't need to be a note--I could make it a rest.
 That was a lightbulb moment for me.

 Audio is performed by Finale.